XuehaiPan/Soft-Actor-Critic/README.md

-                        architecture of state encoder network (default: FC) --state-dim DIM       target state dimension of encoded state (use env.observation_space.shape if not present)
+                        architecture of state encoder network (default: FC) --state-dim DIM       target state dimension of encoded state (use env.observation_space.shape if not present) --encoder-activation ACTIVATION
+                        activation function in state encoder networks (use activation function in controller if not present)

 FC state encoder:
   --encoder-hidden-dims DIM [DIM ...]